 HEPA filters are rated to remove 99.97 to 99.99% of particles measuring 0.3 microns and bigger.
 This includes pollen, dirt and dust.
 A HEPA air cleaner with activated carbon filters can capture chemicals, odors and smoke.

 These filters have a MERV rating of 1721, depending on the model.
-This rating demonstrates how successfully a filter can clear pollutants from the air.
+This rating demonstrates how effectively a filter can clear pollutants from the air.

 Because of their high-efficiency filtration capabilities, HEPA filters are dense and can restrict airflow.
 It’s important to ask Midway Services to make sure your heating and cooling system can handle one.

-Media air cleaners are much thicker than regular air filters.
+Media air cleaners are much thicker than common air filters.
 They’re often four to five times wider—or more.
 This barrier attaches closely against your HVAC unit.

-An electrostatic filter uses magnetically charged substance to capture.
-These washable filters are 97 percent effective at extracting tiny particles from your home’s air.
+An electrostatic filter uses magnetically charged components to attract.
+These washable filters are 97 percent effective at clearing tiny particles from your home’s air.
 Plus, they’re also 30 times more effective than regular filters.

 An electronic air cleaner uses a high-voltage magnetic charge to catch particles.